Filter condition

 A filter condition can only be configured if a triggering data group is defined in the process chain (e.g. in the data group event handler) to which the filter condition is linked.
 The output of the filter condition can be linked to other conditions or actions.

-Can only be configured if a triggering data group is defined in the process chain (e.g. in the data group event handler):
+can only be configured if a triggering data group is defined in the process chain (e.g. in the data group event handler):

 A condition is completely and correctly connected, once a connection is made to both of these elements.

-When a filter condition is linked to a subsequent process element, a dialog opens automatically in which you can specify whether the following process step should be executed
+When a filter condition is linked to a subsequent process element, a dialog opens automatically in which you can specify whether the following process step

 • always

-• if the condition is true
+• if the condition is fulfilled

-• if the condition is false
+• if the condition is not fulfilled

 The branch with the "Always" condition is always processed last.